SocketCluster/socketcluster/README.md

 ## Memory leak profile

 SocketCluster has been tested for memory leaks.
-The last full memory profiling was done on SocketCluster v0.9.17 (Node.js v0.10.28) and included checks on load balancer, worker and store processes.
+The last full memory profiling was done on SocketCluster v0.9.17 (Node.js v0.10.28) and included checks on load balancer, worker and broker processes.

 No memory leaks were detected when using the latest Node.js version.
 Note that leaks were found when using Node.js versions below v0.10.22 - This is probably the Node.js 'Walmart' memory leak - Not a SocketCluster issue.